Feyerabend/vm/add/README.md

 ```

    - `APPLY`: This instruction applies a function to an argument.
+     It distinguishes between closures (which have their own environment)
+     and regular callable functions.
+For closures, it sets up a new environment
-     If the function is a closure, it creates a *new VM*
+     and runs the function in a *new instance* of the virtual machine.
-     to run the function's body with the arguments bound
+     For regular callables, it simply applies the function and stores the result
-     in the environment.
+     on the stack.

 ```python
     elif opcode == 'APPLY':